 HyperScale Storage Pool - Recovering a Node

-When there are hardware failures in a node, such as disk issues or corrupted operating system, only the drive containing the operating system can be recovered.
+When there are hardware failures in a node, such as disk issues or corrupted operating system, only the drive containing the operating system (which can be reinstalled and rebuilt) cannot be recovered.
 Drives containing the backup and other data, such as the Deduplication Database (DDB) and Index Cache can be preserved.

 Before You Begin